nf-core/website/src/content/events/2023/bytesize_nextflow_executors.md

 ## Bytesize: Nextflow Executors

 In this weeks bytesize talk, Maxime Garcia [@maxulysse](https://github.com/maxulysse) will shed light on how to use and configure executors in Nextflow.
-This includes a short intro to slurm and sbatch scripts, as well as showing a command.run with the headers.
+This includes a short intro to slurm and sbatch scripts, as well as showing an example `command.run` with the headers.